Locate By Departments

 In addition to his practice at Manakai O Malama, Dr. Zunin lectures locally, nationally and internationally on a variety of aspects of health and wellness with a particular focus on integrative medicine.
 He is frequently featured in the media and writes a regular column, Health and Wellness in the Honolulu Star Advertiser.

-Dr. Yefim Levy, Internal Medicine
+Dr. Yefim Levy, MD

 Dr. Levy is a board certified Internist with over 25 years in practice.
 Dr. Levy operated a successful private practice in Detroit, Michigan until relocating to Honolulu in 2017.
 Through his work in private practice and hospital based care, Dr. Levy is highly experienced in managing patients with basic primary care needs to patients with complex chronic and acute medical conditions.
 Dr. Levy was born in Russia and is fluent in both English and Russian.